JoshData/pdf-diff/README.md

 	node make singlefile
 	cd ..

-	## for the renderer
+	# for the renderer

 	sudo pip3 install pillow

 Running
 -------

-	# Compute the changes.
+Compute the changes (writes a JSON file):

-	# Unfortunately the pdf.js prints warnings on STDOUT, so we have
-	# to filter those out.

 	node index.js before.pdf after.pdf | grep -v "^Warning:" > changes.json

-	# Render the changes.
+(Unfortunately the pdf.js library prints warnings on STDOUT, so we have to filter those out.)

+Render the changes (turns the PDFs + JSON file into a big PNG image):

 	python3 render.py < changes.json > test.png